zerebos/Trilium-Breadcrumbs/README.md

 ### Position

-The breadcrumb bar appears up top by default.
-If you'd rather it appear at the bottom, simply give it the `#bottom` label.
+The breadcrumb bar appears a part of the note by default. if you'd rather it appear at the top of the page, simply give it the `#top` label.
+If you'd rather it appear at the bottom of the panel, give it `#bottom`.

 ### Styling